So after years of making tracks in the studio and sharing drafts here and there, I finally decided to do my own music distribution.

 Take Control of Your Spotify Artist Profile

-Simply go to Spotify for Artists and click ‘Get Access.’
+If you are not a LANDR user you must go to Spotify for Artists and click ‘Get Access.’
 Enter your information and submit.

 It might take longer than your excited-self would like (a few days or a week).
 Once they verify who you are, you get an email to confirm access to your artist profile.